-pH (power of Hydrogen) is simply a measurement of the acidity or alkalinity of a solution.
+pH (power of Hydrogen) is simply a measurement of the acidity or alkalinity of any solution.
 A pH of 7 is considered to be "neutral," neither acid or alkaline, while pH above 7 is alkaline or "base," and below 7 is acidic.

 Of course, respiration and metabolic wastes are a natural part of the ocean.
 However, the reason that seawater pH does not change is that the water contains a number of chemicals, such as bicarbonate, calcium, carbonate, borate, and hydroxide, all of which act as natural "buffers" that retard the drop in pH.

 So where does alkalinity come into all of this?
 The degree to which a solution maintains its pH when acid is added is termed the "alkalinity" of the solution.
 Related terms used in reference to aquariums are carbonate or calcium hardness, and its German equivalent, KH or dKH.
 The amount of "buffers" in seawater determines the alkalinity.

 Ways to Remedy pH Problems

-- To lower a high pH, quick fix remedies are to add some vinegar or lemon juice, or a commercial pH reduction product.
+- To lower a high pH, quick-fix remedies are to add some vinegar or lemon juice, or a commercial pH reduction product.

 - Use a simple doser to automatically add buffers as well as calcium, iodine, other essential trace elements, and supplements.

 Keep in mind that any major adjustments in the pH level in your tank should be done slowly.
-Raising the pH from 7.4 to 8.4 in a matter of a few minutes can induce pH shock in almost any saltwater fish (and invertebrates) causing death.
-If you are making major adjustments, do it slowly as you would when acclimating new arrivals to your tank.
+Raising the pH from 7.4 to 8.4 in a matter of a few minutes can induce pH shock in almost any saltwater fish (and invertebrates), causing death.
+If you are making major adjustments, do it slowly, as you would when acclimating new arrivals to your tank.

 Saltwater, without outside influences, will maintain a steady pH.
 If this is so, why does the pH in your saltwater aquarium change, usually dropping lower?
 In most cases, the pH drop is due to the acid produced by the production and reduction of ammonia.
-The ammonia is created by the livestock in the tank as it eats food and produces waste (for the most case detritus) which then decomposes.
+The ammonia is created by the livestock in the tank as it eats food and produces waste (mostly detritus) which then decomposes.
 Uneaten food on the bottom of the tank also produces ammonia as it decomposes.
 The same is true with any dead critters that are left in the tank.